Caeli enarrant gloriam Dei… The heavens are telling the glory of God (Ps. 19)

 The universe was a lot bigger and a lot more mobile than anyone could possibly have thought.

-Einstein himself, at first, was having none of it.
+Einstein himself, however, was having none of it.
 When he realized that his own famous theory implied the universe was expanding from a single point, he formulated (one might say ‘fudged’) a ‘cosmological constant’ to ensure that the mathematics predicted a steady and eternal universe.
 (He afterwards called making up this ‘constant’ one of the great errors of his career).
 At first, the great Einstein berated Lemaitre’s theory, claiming to Lemaitre that ‘your calculations are correct, but your grasp of physics is abominable‘.

-A few years later, however, in 1933, after hearing Lemaitre explain his theory at a conference in California, Einstein changed his mind completely.
+A few years later, however, in 1933, after hearing Lemaitre personally explain his theory at a conference in California, Einstein changed his mind completely.
 Standing up after the priest had finished, he declared “This is the most beautiful and satisfactory explanation of creation to which I have ever listened”

 We should not consider the ‘Big Bang’ as an explosion in space (not least because there was no ‘space’, nor ‘time’, before the Big Bang…in fact, the theory implies that there was no ‘before’).
 The Big Bang was, rather, the instantaneous coming-into-existence and subsequent expansion of the entire universe all at once.
 All of the energy and matter that is in the universe was already there at the first instant (see the First Law of Thermodynamics), all compressed into a ‘singularity’, a point of quasi-infinite density.
 Further, there was (and is) no point from which the Big Bang expanded outward; since before the Big Bang, there was no universe, hence no ‘point’ to begin expanding from.
 In fact, we are still inside the Big Bang, for there is nothing, as far as we know, outside of it.

 In the theory, it is space itself, not the stars and galaxies, that is expanding, and, therefore, everything in ‘space’ appears to be moving away from everything else, at least from a certain perspective.
 If we think of the universe like a giant inflating balloon, then everything in the Big Bang (that is, our universe) is on the surface of the balloon expanding outward, with each point moving away from every other point.
-This analogy is limited, of course, for the four-dimensional universe is here represented by the two-dimensional surface of the balloon, and it is impossible for our linear minds to image a four dimensional object expanding, but the balloon gives us some idea.
+This analogy is limited, of course, for the four-dimensional universe is here represented by the two-dimensional surface of the balloon, and it is impossible for our minds to image a four dimensional object expanding, but the balloon gives us some idea.

 Here is a description of the first ‘moments’ of the Big Bang from a recent book by astrophysicist Alan Guth: